Team

 Rachel Gagliardi | Graduate Student

 Rachel joined the Schnabel Lab in 2018 after completing a Bachelor’s Degree in Animal Science at University of Maryland College Park.
 She previously worked in the lab of Dr. Heidi Reesink at Cornell University College of Veterinary Medicine studying equine osteoarthritis and in the lab of Dr. Chad Stahl at University of Maryland studying neonatal musculoskeletal development in swine.
 Rachel is currently pursuing a DVM/PhD dual degree at NCSU CVM.
-Rachel’s research focuses on preventing the onset of post-traumatic osteoarthritis and identifying novel therapies to improve joint biology.
+Rachel’s research focuses on optimizing osteoarthritis models and identifying novel therapies to improve joint biology and prevent the onset of post-traumatic osteoarthritis.

 rgaglia@ncsu.edu